-- Make sure that the drain plug sits properly and does not leak. - Unscrew the cooling liquid filler cap (CLF). - Fill in by filler hole until cooling liquid flows reaches the top of cylinder upper plate and below the MAX marking of the cooling liquid sight glass (CLG).
+- Make sure that the drain plug sits properly and does not leak. - Unscrew the filler cap (CLF) for the cooling liquid. - Fill in by filler hole until cooling liquid reaches the MAX level on the cooling liquid sight glass (CLG).